Counseling Center - FAQs

 If a student feels that the counseling center offers a service for which they could benefit, not currently offered by their provider, please call the center and discuss if receiving the services as a complementary treatment would be appropriate.

 Typically, it is unhelpful and even discouraged, to receive similar services from two different treatment providers (e.g. receiving individual counseling from two different Counselors).
-However, complimentary services sometimes can be helpful (e.g. individual counseling with a Counselor and psychoeducation group with the counseling center).students who want to be evaluated for these conditions.
+However, complimentary services sometimes can be helpful (e.g. individual counseling with a Counselor and psychoeducation group with the counseling center).

 No. The Counseling Center is funded through Student Life.
 Currently enrolled full-time students are eligible for counseling services at no financial cost as well as part-time students at the discretion of the director.